Occupational Therapy in Schools (Guide + Directory)

 #1 An Individualized Education Plan

-The individualized education plan (IEP) is a written document, which lays out a plan to meet a student’s unique educational needs.
+The individualized education plan (IEP) is a written document that lays out a plan for meeting a student’s unique educational needs.
 The IEP is developed by an IEP team (which may include an OT).

 #2 Education in the Least Restrictive Environment

 Education should take place in the Least Restrictive Environment (LRE) possible.
-This means that children should not be pulled unnecessarily out of the general education classroom.
+This means children should not be pulled out of the general education classroom unnecessarily.

 #3 Parent Participation